 The schedule at Space Camp is pretty packed, you won’t have a lot of down time.
 We began our day with breakfast between 7:30 and 8 each morning and didn’t get back to our dorm room until after 9 each night.

 There is time to explore the Space and Rocket Center as a family, but if you’d like more time, we finished by noon on Sunday and could have stayed later.
 Your Family Camp pass includes unlimited access to the museum during your stay.

-Family Camp is either a 3 or 4-day program.
-I felt the 3-day was perfect.
+Family Camp is a three day program and it was perfect.
 We were able to experience a lot and everyone was quite tired at the end.

 In addition to Family Space Camp, Huntsville also has several varieties of Space Camp for kids.
 Most are five day long programs where kids learn to be an astronaut, and they will do many of the activities we did at Family Space Camp.

-Besides Space Camp, kids can also participate in Space Academy (grades 6-8), or Advanced Space Academy (grades 9-12).
+Besides Space Camp, older kids can also participate in Space Academy (ages 12-17), or Advanced Space Academy (ages 17-18).
 There is an Aviation Challenge called MACH camp for various ages, and a robotics camp too.
 There is even a space camp for teachers and adults!
 The minimum US Space Camp age limit is at least 9 years old, and already attending class in the 4th grade or higher.
 There are even adult camps!

 MORE INFORMATION FOR YOUR ALABAMA VACATION